vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-05-properties.md

 }
 ```

-This way, c is an reference instead of an instance of Color on stack.
+This way, c is a reference instead of an instance of Color on stack.
 What you passed into s.get() is "Color **" instead of "Color *".